CipherSpace Enterprise IaaS maps to NIST Special Publication 800-53 Rev 4

 NIST SP 800-53 Rev. 4, Security and Privacy Controls for Federal Info Systems and Organizations

-NIST SP 800-53 Rev. 5 (Draft), Security and Privacy Controls for Info Systems and Organizations
+NIST SP 800-53 Rev. 5 (Final), Security and Privacy Controls for Info Systems and Organizations

 NIST SP 800-53 also maps [ details in FAQs ] to multiple other industry-specific frameworks like HIPAA, PCI DSS, and international cybersecurity frameworks like GDPR, and ISO 27001.
 This is another reason, we have chosen to align our best practices with NIST SP 800-53.